-- Introducing Dr. Rahul Dhawan: A distinguished physician specializing in Internal Medicine and Nephrology/Hypertension, Dr. Dhawan boasts dual board certifications and a UNOS certification in Abdominal Transplant.
-With a remarkable educational background, he has become a prominent figure in healthcare innovation. - Dr. Dhawan has made significant contributions through his roles in primary care, nephrology subspecialty, and leadership as the former CMO of St. Francis Medical Center.
+- Introducing Rahul Dhawan, DO: A distinguished physician specializing in Internal Medicine and Nephrology/Hypertension, Dr. Dhawan boasts dual board certifications and a UNOS certification in Abdominal Transplant. - Currently, Dr. Rahul Dhawan is a primary care doctor in East Los Angeles and also a transplant nephrologist who works with groups with MedPOINT Management including Healthcare LA, Global and Bella Vista Medical Group IPA as a Medical Director. - Dr. Dhawan has made significant contributions through his roles in primary care, nephrology subspecialty, and leadership as the former CMO of St. Francis Medical Center.
 Holding key positions such as National Medical Director of Medicaid at Anthem, Inc., and Medical Director for Kidney Disease at United Health Group/Optum, he has demonstrated an unwavering commitment to advancing healthcare accessibility and quality. - Dr. Dhawan's impact extends beyond practice, as evidenced by his numerous publications in areas like CKD, ESRD, and Population Health.
 A visionary in his field, he combines his clinical acumen with AI and Machine Learning to usher in a new era of healthcare, focusing on improved outcomes for patients with chronic conditions.
 Dr. Dhawan's unique blend of clinical expertise, AI proficiency, and gerontology background positions him at the forefront of healthcare transformation.